lauranepasdormir/AIProjectNavigator/README.md

-# AI-Powered Project Showcase Platform
+# Digital Village Member Project Showcase

-A modern web application for submitting and managing project showcases with AI-powered content generation capabilities.
+A modern web application for Digital Village members to submit and manage project showcases with AI-powered content generation capabilities.

 ## Features